karanbayns/Wine-Quality-Classification/README.md

 SHUHANG LI

 ## Project Summary
-Wine Quality Classification is a reproduciable project for classifying different red wine based on the quality.
-This project includes exploratory data analysis , model training, testing, and result visualization.
-The goal is to help understand the key features affecting wine quality and build a model with good performance and generization.
+Wine Quality Classification is a reproducible project for classifying different red wines based on the quality.
+This project includes exploratory data analysis, model training, testing, and result visualization.
+The goal is to help understand the key features affecting wine quality and build a model with good performance and generalization.

 ## How to reproduce the Data Analysis
 1. Clone the repository to your local machine